suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Section 4.3.17 of {{RFC9124}}.
 This model nevertheless represent the current state of firmware updates for IoT devices.

-2. The distributor uses a two-manifest system.
+2. The distributor uses a two-layer manifest system.
 More precisely, the distributor constructs a new manifest that overrides the COSE_Encrypt using the dependency system defined in {{I-D.ietf-suit-trust-domains}}.
 This incurs additional
 overhead: one additional signature verification and one additional manifest,